 Confidence interval refers to an estimated range of values that are likely, but not guaranteed, to include the unknown but exact value summarizing your target population if an experiment was replicated numerous times.
 An interval is comprised of a point estimate (a single value derived from your statistical model of choice) and a margin of error around that point estimate.
 Best practices are to report confidence intervals to supplement your statistical significance results, as they can offer information about the observed effect size of your experiment.

 Your metrics and numbers can fluctuate wildly from day to day.
 Statistical analysis provides a sound mathematical foundation for making business decisions and eliminating false positives.
 A statistically significant result depends on two key variables: sample size and effect size.

 Sample size refers to how large the sample for your experiment is.
 The larger your sample size, the more confident you can be in the result of the experiment (assuming that it is a randomized sample).
 If you are running tests on a website, the more traffic your site receives, the sooner you will have a large enough data set to determine if there are statistically significant results.
 You will run into sampling errors if your sample size is too low.

 Beyond these two factors, a key thing to keep in mind is the importance of randomized sampling.
-If traffic to a website is split evenly between two pages but the sampling isn’t random, it can introduce errors due differences in behavior of the sampled population.
+If traffic to a website is split evenly between two pages, but the sampling isn’t random, it can introduce errors due to differences in behavior of the sampled population.

 To address these common problems, Stats Engine was created to test more in less time.
-By helping you make statistically sound decisions in real time, Stats Engine adjusts values as needed and shares trustworthy results quickly and accurately.
+By helping you make statistically sound decisions in real-time, Stats Engine adjusts values as needed and delivers you reliable results quickly and accurately.

 Start running your tests with Optimizely today and be confident in your decisions.